$q$-Poincar\'e inequalities on Carnot Groups with filiform type Lie algebra: Preliminaries on Carnot Groups

 is called the \textit{canonical left (right) invariant sub-Laplacian} on $\mathbb{G}$, while the vector valued operator

+is called the \textit{canonical left (right) invariant $\mathbb{G}$-gradient}. \end{definition} Note that we have used the same notations for the left and the right-invariant sub-Laplacian and $\mathbb{G}$-gradient in Definition \ref{defn.gen.op.subl-g}.
+In order to avoid any confusion, we will always specify whether we are considering left or right-invariant vector fields.

-is called the \textit{canonical left (right) invariant $\mathbb{G}$-gradient}. \end{definition} Below we give the explicit description of the Carnot groups we will be dealing with.
-As in [Section 4 \cite{BLU07}] we shall denote these Carnot groups of $n$-step by $\mathbb{G}_{n+1}=(\mathbb{R}^{n+1},\circ)$, and by $\mathfrak{g}_{n+1}$ the corresponding Lie algebra. \\
+Below we give the explicit description of the Carnot groups we will be dealing with.
+As in [Section 4 \cite{BLU07}] we shall denote these Carnot groups of $n$-step by $\mathbb{G}_{n+1}=(\mathbb{R}^{n+1},\circ)$, and by $\mathfrak{g}_{n+1}$ the corresponding Lie algebra of left-invariant vector fields. \\

 Let $n \in \mathbb{N}$ be fixed.
 Let us consider the Lie algebra $\mathfrak{g}_{n+1}=\spn\{X_1,X_2,\cdots,X_{n+1}\}$ with commutator relations

 Then $\mathfrak{g}_{n+1}$ is an $(n+1)$-dimensional Lie algebra nilpotent of step $n$ that can be stratified as